tmroyal/OptionSetter.js/README.md

 In this circumstance, one can provide a failedValidationAction function.

+This function will also be called if item is ommited.

-The function will be passed the following parameter:
+The function will be passed the following parameters:
 - `setObject` - the setObject, the first argument of `OptionSetter.setOptions`.
+- `itemOmitted` (boolean) - whether or not this is a validation error (false) or an error generated from an item being omitted (true).

 This can be used to set properties on the setObject in a custom way.

 The return value of this function will be ignored.

 Example: